 The RVCC Office of Instructional Technology meets this requirement as per the Code of Federal Regulations Chapter 34 Section 602.17 Paragraph (g) in that we:

 1. Verify the identity of a student who participates in class or coursework by using at least one of the following options in all Distance Education courses or programs

 - New or other technologies and practices that are effective in verifying student identification; and

 2. Make clear in writing that we use processes that protect student privacy and notify students of any projected additional student charges associated with the verification of student identity at the time of registration or enrollment.
-This information is available on page 34 of the 2017-18 Student Handbook.

 How Identity is Verified

 Verifying the identity of students in our courses and programs is a significant, multifaceted, and ongoing process.
 Identity verification begins when a student applies for admission to the institution and continues through their graduation, transfer or withdrawal from study.